george24601/notes/devOps/unix/ipc.md

 POSIX also provides the mmap API for mapping files into memory; a mapping can be shared, allowing the file's contents to be used as shared memory.

+With enough privileges, processes can request the kernel to map part of another process's memory space to its own, as is the case for debuggers.

 Memory-mapped file
 -------
 A file mapped to RAM and can be modified by changing memory addresses directly instead of outputting to a stream.